You can control remote instances from a Telnet session, from the

 sudo /sbin/service telnet start

 You can also use Caché Server Pages (CSP) with a remote web server.
-This is a common setup to manage an OpenVMS Caché instance using the Management Portal.
+This can be used to manage a Caché instance using the Management Portal.

 If you are using the Internet Explorer web browser you may need to adjust the Local intranet security settings to properly connect to remote servers.